Temetias/chat/README.md

 ### Retrospective

+- The credential configuration solution is very barebones, but as we're not doing actual auth it felt like there's no point investing more time there
 - Has no errorhandling whatsoever, so that should be fixed in a "real life scenario"
 - App root grew suprisingly big.
 Some sort of state management solution could be in order.
 - I wanted to try "components as folders" approach for once.
 I have mixed feelings about the approach since it makes vscode navigation a PITA, due to multiple files having the same name